 There are two programs that you may qualify under:

 - Social Security Disability Insurance (SSDI) also called Disability Insurance benefits or Title II, is funded by the FICA tax, which is the payroll tax paid by employees and employers.
 Applicants who have worked have paid into the Social Security system over the years.

 - Supplemental Security Income (SSI) also called Title XVI, is a needs-based program funded by general taxes.
 Applicants have limited income and resources and their monthly payments are need-based.

-If you are under 50 years of age, the evidence in your file must prove you are unable to doing any kind of work.
+If you are under 50 years of age, the evidence in your file must prove you are unable to do any kind of work.

 At age 50 to 54 and again at age 55 to 60, the Social Security Administration lowers the requirements for proving disability.
-The rationale is that the older an individual gets the harder it is to perform the work in a job that you have never done before.
-Click above on the Free Consultation button to fill out the free case evaluation and we will get back to you promptly, or call 800.309.0500.
+The rationale is that the older an individual gets, the harder it is to perform the work in a job that you have never done before.

 - Chronic impairments like cancer, diabetes, heart conditions, Parkinson’s disease, multiple sclerosis (MS), etc.